sbryngelson/group-docs/group-syllabus/hardware.md

 It may well be used by someone else in the future.

 If you feel uncomfortable being responsible for hardware, like a laptop, that you do not own, please let Spencer know.

+__Note:__ This does __not__ mean that if something happens to your laptop or other hardware, you are personally responsible (nor will I be upset)!
+Such things happen, and over the course of a Ph.D., they are not entirely unlikely.
+Your responsibility is quite simple and hopefully easy to abide by: do not intentionally modify or abuse the hardware, and the overarching point of the document is clarification of ownership (which is often not obvious to students).